About Black Star Canyon Falls

 Black Star Canyon Falls (I’ve also seen it spelled Blackstar Canyon Falls as well as just Black Star Falls) felt to us like one of those waterfalls where we showed up late to the party when it came to witnessing it in person.

-Ever since a website visitor submitted a write-up about it back in April 2011, Julie and I waited patiently for an opportunity to pursue this rather hidden and elusive waterfall.
+Ever since a website visitor submitted a write-up about it back in April 2011, we waited patiently for an opportunity to pursue this rather hidden and elusive waterfall.

-Unfortunately, for one reason or another (e.g. raising our daughter, prioritizing other waterfalls abroad, waiting out climate-changed-induced droughts, honoring prior commitments, etc.), we’ve never had that opportunity until the first weekend of the year 2020.
+Unfortunately, due to competing priorities (e.g. raising our daughter, prioritizing other waterfalls abroad, waiting out climate-changed-induced droughts, honoring prior commitments, etc.), we’ve never had that opportunity until January 2020.

 By that time, it appeared that much had changed about the Black Star Canyon Trail over the years, including its popularity as well as its accessibility.

-Speaking of accessibility, we consider this waterfall as really more of an adventure considering Black Star Creek’s fickle flow combined with the trail’s physically demanding nature.
+Speaking of accessibility, we consider this waterfall as really more of an adventure (as opposed to conventional on-trail hike) considering Black Star Creek’s fickle flow combined with the canyon’s physically demanding and ambiguous course.

-That said, for all the trouble it took to get here, I guess you can decide for yourself whether or not it’s worth pursuing.
+That said, for all the trouble it took to get here (which we’ll explain in detail in the trail description), I guess you can decide for yourself whether or not it’s worth pursuing.

 Timing A Visit To Black Star Canyon Falls

-Since Black Star Canyon Falls resided in the typically-dry foothills of the Santa Ana Mountains bordering the far northern end of Irvine, I didn’t find it surprising that this falls had a very short and fickle flow.
+Black Star Canyon Falls resides in the typically-dry foothills of the Santa Ana Mountains east of the city of Orange (bordering the far northern end of Irvine) so I didn’t find it surprising that this falls had a very short and fickle flow.

-Thus, In my mind, seeing the falls in a satisfactory state was pretty much a coin flip (or a 50/50 affair), and that’s if you show up during the Winter or early Spring.
+Thus, in my mind, witnessing the falls in a satisfactory state was pretty much a 50/50 affair, and that’s if you show up during the Winter or early Spring.

 The water table may have also been further aided by earlier rain storms that started in late November and sporadically happened in early December.